 Are Black Genes Dominant Or Recessive

-Nov 26, 2025 · 9 min read
+9 min read

 The question of whether "black genes" are dominant or recessive is a complex one rooted in historical misconceptions about race and genetics.
 The idea that a single gene or set of genes determines skin color and other racial traits is a gross oversimplification of human genetics.
-Skin color, a primary trait often associated with race, is actually controlled by multiple genes, making it a polygenic trait.
+In practice, skin color, a primary trait often associated with race, is actually controlled by multiple genes, making it a polygenic trait.
 Understanding the nuances of how these genes interact and how they are inherited requires a deeper dive into genetics, melanin production, and the social construction of race.

 The Basics of Genetics and Inheritance